ExaltedFoks/brownie-tutorial/README.md

 Large focus on testing using `pytest` in the later chapters, drives home the importance of strong testing in smart contract development.
 Also, chapters 1-10 require basic Python knowledge, but 11+ require some intermediate knowledge.

 The following are *my* notes as I went through the tutorial.
 This is **not** meant to be a summary nor replacement for the tutorials themselves.
-Instead, the notes will be used as reference for my future learning.
+Instead, the notes will be used as reference for my future learning (and hopefully yours too!).

 ## Links
 [The tutorial](https://www.youtube.com/playlist?list=PLVOHzVzbg7bFUaOGwN0NOgkTItUAVyBBQ).

 [Github repo](https://github.com/curvefi/brownie-tutorial).

 [Brownie docs](https://eth-brownie.readthedocs.io/en/stable/).

 [Curve docs](https://curve.readthedocs.io/).

 ### My installation issues